JooNiv/QCut/README.md

 ## Running on FiQCI

-For running on real IQM hardware through the Lumi supercomputer's FiQCI partition follow the instructions [here](https://docs.csc.fi/computing/quantum-computing/helmi/running-on-helmi/).
+For running on real hardware through the Lumi supercomputer's FiQCI partition follow the instructions [here](https://docs.csc.fi/computing/quantum-computing/helmi/running-on-helmi/).
 If you are used to using Qiskit on jupyter notebooks it is recommended to use the [Lumi web interface](https://docs.lumi-supercomputer.eu/runjobs/webui/).

 ## Running on other hardware